SNAP Benefits in Maine: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Maine, you typically need to recertify your SNAP benefits every 12 months.
-The Department of Health and Human Services (DHHS) will mail you a recertification packet about 45 days before your benefits are scheduled to end.
+In Maine, you must recertify your SNAP benefits to continue receiving them.
+This process typically happens every 12 months.
+The Department of Health and Human Services will mail you a form when it's time for you to renew.

 Special SNAP Services in Maine